Evanjalicloud1/Reactjs-E-commerce-Application/README.md

 evanjali1468/prod:latest (Private)

+I have added all the screenshots in the word document.

 With these steps, I have deployed the given ReactJS application in a production-ready state with Docker, Jenkins, AWS, and monitoring.